 Since these models are generally not fitted to your ear, it can feel uncomfortable at first.
 The audiologist may have a mold to use to create a better-fitting product.

 Some high-tech offices will take scans of the inner ear.
 Scans show how the canal shape changes with mouth movement.
 They also show how the hearing aid should fit within or behind the ear.

 At Home Fitting

-These silicon end pieces come in a variety of sizes, so you can find the one that is right for you from the comfort of your own home.
+These silicon end pieces come in different sizes.
+The benefit of having different-sized domes is it’s easier to determine what’s right for you from the comfort of your own home.
 These pieces, otherwise known as domes, can be exchanged with larger or smaller sizes to get the best fit possible.